Monastery of Dormition of the Theotokos (Himmelsthür)

 The Monastery of the Assumption of the Most Holy Mother of God in Himmelsthür (Kirche der Entschlafung der Gottesmutter, Himmelsthür) is a Serbian Orthodox monastery of the Diocese of Düsseldorf in Himmelsthür, Germany.

 The monastery was built on the ruins of an evangelical church built at the end of the 19th century.
 In 1979, it became the spiritual point of Serbs in Germany.
 The parish near the monastery, which includes Hildesheim, Hameln, Goslar and Holzminden, has about 150 registered households, which help the monastery permanently or occasionally.

 In 1972, the Serbian Orthodox Church opened the Diocesan Center in the renovated building of the former Evangelical Church in Düsseldorf.
 Together with the church, in 1978 two buildings were bought in Himmelstir.
 With the blessing of Bishop Lavrentije Trifunović, they were rearranged for the needs of founding the monastery.

 Despite the opening of the diocesan office in Munich, the monastery remained the seat of the then Central European Diocese.
 It often hosts church gatherings and symposiums, exhibitions of paintings and lectures.
 The Assembly of Serbian Youth of Western Europe is held regularly.

-The monastery also has a workshop for making candles, and the whole complex is decorated with a beautifully gate with a tree line and a garden.
+The monastery also has a workshop for making candles, and the whole complex is decorated with a gate with a tree line and a garden.